2016 Brussels bombings: Memorialization

 In the aftermath of the attacks, the population of Brussels created spontaneous memorials as a societal reaction to what was perceived as a collective tragedy.
 In the hours following the attack, people started gathering at the Place de la Bourse/Beursplein.
 Mourners wrote chalk messages on the pavement and buildings surrounding the square.
-Numerous messages and mementos, usually every-day objects such as mugs or hats, were left at the Brussels Stock Exchange memorial.
+Numerous messages and mementos, usually every-day objects such as mugs or hats, were left at the Bourse memorial.
 According to Ana Milosevic, a researcher at KU Leuven, societal tensions and the need for answers about the causes and consequences of the attacks were salient in the first days and weeks after the event.
-During the two months of its existence, the Brussels Stock Exchange memorial was used as a site of contestation and negotiation of the meanings associated with the terrorist attacks.
+During the two months of its existence, the Bourse memorial was used as a site of contestation and negotiation of the meanings associated with the terrorist attacks.

 The Archives of the City of Brussels were asked by the mayor Yvan Mayeur and the city council to collect and document the societal reactions to the attacks.
 Over two months, the archives team documented the process of memorialization, also collecting some of the memorabilia left by the mourners.